← Back to blog

 Simple rule: if your background colour, photo or design touches the edge, turn on bleed before exporting.

-- Extend your background colour, photo or graphic slightly beyond the dotted line.
+Extend background Extend background colour, photo or graphic slightly beyond the dotted bleed line.

 Bleed protects the outer edge, but safe margin protects the important content.
 Do not place text, logos, QR codes, phone numbers or small details too close to the edge.

-During trimming, there may be slight movement, so important content should stay safely inside the design.
+During trimming, there may be slight movement.
 This matters especially for name cards, stickers, flyers, vouchers, product labels, menu cards, packaging inserts and event boards.

 Do not send screenshots to the printing shop.
-Screenshots are usually low resolution and not suitable for professional printing.
+Screenshots are usually low-resolution and not suitable for physical printing.

 For most print jobs, download your Canva file as PDF Print.
-PDF Print is usually better for physical printing because it supports print-focused settings such as higher resolution, bleed and crop marks.
+PDF Print is usually better because it supports print-focused settings such as higher resolution, bleed and crop marks.

 Use PDF Print for flyers, cards, brochures, stickers, labels, menus, posters, vouchers, packaging inserts and simple standee artwork.